 - If part of your appliance comes loose or breaks off, please be sure to save it and bring it with you for your appointment.

-- If your braces are poking you and irritating your tongue, lips, or cheeks, place soft wax on the piece that is sticking out.
+- If your braces are poking or irritating your tongue, lips or cheeks, apply a piece of wax directly to the rough spot on your braces

 - If your braces archwire has slid to one side, you can pull it back to the other side using needle-nosed pliers and place it in the tube on the back tooth.